furechan/mintalib/README.md

 For workflows that benefit from reusable or chained calculations, `mintalib.indicators` binds a function and its parameters into a callable object.

 Indicators work with pandas DataFrames and Series.
-They are callable, and chain with `|` or the equivalent `.then()` method.
+They are callable, and series-output indicators chain with `|`.

 ```python
 from mintalib.indicators import SMA, EMA, ROC, RSI, MACD